citra-emu/citra-web/site/content/entry/citra-progress-report-2020-q2.md

 The fix? returning a smaller value.
 [FearlessTobi](https://github.com/FearlessTobi) chose 32MB.
 According to [wwylele](https://github.com/wwylele), the biggest observed save size for 3DS is 1MB, so this new value should leave plenty of room, even if games use a bigger size.

 While it turned out to be a simple fix, the investigation took quite a bit of time.
 Thanks, [xperia64](https://github.com/xperia64), [Subv](https://github.com/Subv), [wwylele](https://github.com/wwylele), [Hamish](https://github.com/hamish-milne) and [B3n30](https://github.com/B3n30).

+### Interpolate circle pad motion ([#5350](https://github.com/citra-emu/citra/pull/5294)) by [xperia64](https://github.com/xperia64)

+On a real 3DS, the Circle Pad was rather stiff, and it is hard to move it *fast*.
+On Citra, however, you can map the Circle Pad to any controller you'd like to use.
+Most of the time the analog sticks on controllers are much more flexible; if you mapped the Circle Pad to your keyboard, you can even 'teleport' it with a single key press, achieving what is in fact impossible on a 3DS.

+While this is rather convenient, as usual some games didn't like it.
+This includes Theatrhythm: Curtain Call, where input can be missed if you use the keyboard or even a DualShock 4.
+The same bug can be observed with Luma3DS's Input Redirection support.
+For a long time, this rendered the rhythm game virtually unplayable.

+Annoyed with the issue, [xperia64](https://github.com/xperia64) decided to fix this.
+He did so by 'interpolating' the Circle Pad values.
+This means that the Circle Pad will no longer 'teleport' in a single frame, but will rather slowly move to the latest value within multiple frames.
+This can cause some minimal input latency, but this is what would happen on a physical 3DS as well (you can't move your Circle Pad that rapidly!).

 ## Software Keyboard